 Finally, thinking and writing about leadership is an important part of preparing for interviews because you can be certain that you will have to talk about leadership.
 So, you might find that the parts of the outline you jettison now will become valuable when you will want to have alternative stories for your MIT interview.

-Essay 1: Please tell us about a challenging interaction you had with a person or group.
+Essay 1: Please describe a time when you went beyond what was defined, expected, established, or popular.
 (500 words or less, limited to one page)

-Essay 3: Please tell us about a time when you executed a plan.
+Essay 3: Please describe a time when you took responsibility for achieving an objective.
 (500 words or less, limited to one page)

 DO NOT WRITE ABOUT YOUR PLAN TO APPLY TO MBA PROGRAMS!
 Hopefully no one will do that, but I know someone will.
 If there is one essay in the MIT set of questions that is well suited for a big story, this one is it.
-You can, of course, tell a small story here, but if you want to write about your biggest accomplishment that involved a significant amount of planning that is great.
-This essay is clearly about the joining of mind (plan) and hand (implementation).
-Focus on the execution of the plan, not its initial conceptualization.
-While there are no hard and fast rules, I would try to expend at least two-thirds of your word count focused on showing how you realized your plan.
+You can, of course, tell a small story here, but if you want to write about your biggest accomplishment that involved a significant amount of responsibility that is great.
+Simply state why you took responsibility.
+Focus on the execution of the objective, not its initial conceptualization.
+While there are no hard and fast rules, I would try to expend at least two-thirds of your word count focused on showing how you realized your objective.
 Make sure that you clearly state the result.
-An effective answer here will most likely be about a plan that has been effectively executed and has clear results.
+An effective answer here will most likely be about an objective that has been effectively executed and has clear results.

-Unlike Essays 1-3, Essay 4 is not stated as a behavioral question, but the same instructions apply to it as apply to the other questions.
-You still should not be writing about something that took place longer than three years ago.
 What part of you that Rod Garcia really should know about is missing from or not emphasized enough elsewhere?
 Use this essay to give him a more complete perspective on who you are.
 My suggestion is to make sure you are comfortable with the content for your other essays before deciding what should be discussed here.
-You should avoid using this as a typical optional question like Chicago GSB's optional essay.
+Unless absolutely necessary, you should avoid using all of this space to discuss something negative.
 Instead use this question as another way to help MIT understand you and to become convinced that you belong there.
 I suggest reviewing MIT's admission criteria to help you determine what topic you should write about here.

 This essay is an opportunity to explain the strengths and/or weaknesses of your academic background.
 You don't need a high GPA to get into MIT, but they are looking for applicants who have demonstrated intellectual curiosity, so utilize this space to help convince them of that.
 If you have to explain a weakness feel free to do so.
 It is better to provide an explanation for why you had a bad GPA in your second year of university than to make Rod Garcia and his team try to guess why.
 While you can use this space to explain something negative, the wording is such that I would try and use at least part of this space to write about something positive.